OpenSourcingLaw/ai.law/02-AI_Inputs.md

 In 2019 Facebook was fined USD$50billion by the US Federal Trade Commission for repeated, continued failures to protect privacy of its users.

-A typical permitted use of Facebook data is [??? is there one??? e.g. a business page that can use the data of its 'followers'?].
+A typical, permitted use of Facebook data is [facebook audience insights](https://www.facebook.com/business/insights/tools/audience-insights), an analytics tools that reports on demographics (age and gender breakdowns, education levels and, job titles), preferences (interests and hobbies) and (lifestyyles (including relationship status and location).

-### 2.2.5 Google geo-coding
+### 2.2.5 Open data
-Google offers a geocoding service
+Typically in contrast to data held by privately-owned entities, open data is a resource that has terms of service that enables its use.
+The open data movement is a realisation of freedom of information laws.
+These laws require governments to be transparent about their administrative activities.
+The early origins of open data are also attributed to sociologist Robert King Merton who stated in 1942 that the results of research

-### 2.2.6 Geocoded National Address File (G-NAF)
+Geocoded National Address File (G-NAF)
-G-NAF dataset contains all physical addresses in Australia, over 14 million.
-It’s the most trusted source of geocoded addresses for Australian businesses and governments.
+G-NAF is an example of a freely available, geocoding dataset that contains all physical addresses in Australia (over 14 million).
+It is the most trusted source of geocoded addresses for Australian businesses and governments.
 G-NAF has a varitey of uses including building suburb profiles, locating nearby services and the management of emergencies through identificaiton of evacuation routes.
 A freely available and well-mainatined version is available on [data.gov.au](https://data.gov.au/dataset/ds-dga-19432f89-dc3a-4ef3-b943-5326ef1dbecc/details?q=G-NAF).
 G-NAF's terms of use are described as [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), that allows the work to be shared and adapted with the requirement of attributing the source.
-There is [one restriction to these terms of use](https://data.gov.au/data/dataset/19432f89-dc3a-4ef3-b943-5326ef1dbecc/resource/9a8f6baa-f790-49a0-84b1-3cb39a6a1b88/download/fact-sheet-open-g-naf-use-restriction.pdf), the data base must not be used to compile lists of addresses for the sending of phyical mail or mailouts, unless a second source has been used to verify the address(es) are capable of receiving physical mail.
+There is [one restriction to these terms of use](https://data.gov.au/data/dataset/19432f89-dc3a-4ef3-b943-5326ef1dbecc/resource/9a8f6baa-f790-49a0-84b1-3cb39a6a1b88/download/fact-sheet-open-g-naf-use-restriction.pdf), the database must not be used to compile lists of addresses for the sending of phyical mail or mailouts, unless a second source has been used to verify the address(es) are capable of receiving physical mail.
+Use of well-maintained, open datasets

-### 2.2.7 Best practice for terms of use in data science
+### 2.2.6 Best practice for terms of use in data science
 Best practice requires adherence to terms of service, acknowledgement of the distinction between private and public information, and use of quality open data.
 When the legality of webscraping was considered by US Courts in HiQ v Linkedin, LinkedIn was prohibited from enforcing its anti-webscraping terms of use.
 In contrast, Facebook was penalised by the regulator (the FTC) for _not_ enforcing its terms of service with respect to third parties accessing friend's profiles.
 The unifying thread between each of these factual scenarios, _at their very heart_, is the nature of the information concerned, specifcially, private or public data.
 In the LinkedIn case, users clearly marked profiles as 'public'.
 In the Facebook investigation, users who had selected 'private' settings were not protected.
 When looking online for data sources, seek well-maintained, labelled clearly as intended for use, for example with Creative Commons licenses as shown with the G-NAF example dataset.

-## 2.3 Format: Text, Pictures, video and, copyright
+## 2.3 Format
+Data formats have the potential to attract different legal considerations.
+For structured data, it is the structure of the data, or data model, itself that can be the source of liability.
+For unstructured data, the detail lies in the contents of the

+### 2.3.1 Structured data

+### 2.3.2 Unstructured data
+Unstructured data is

 ## 2.4 Data processing
-The General Data Proection Regulation is a set of European information privacy laws
+The General Data Proection Regulation (GDPR) is a set of European information privacy laws

+___
-#### References for this chapter
+#### References for chapter 2
 Gathering data from online social media platforms is described as "a primordial step in many data science fields" (Hernandez-Suarez _et al_ 2018).

 A. Hernandez-Suarez, A., Sanchez-Perez, G., Toscano-Medina, K., Martinez-Hernandez, V., Sanchez, V. and Perez-Meana H., (2018) 'A web scraping methodology for bypassing Twitter API restrictions', arXiv:1803.09875 [cs.IR], <https://arxiv.org/pdf/1803.09875.pdf>